 - 5-minute cool-down to round off the workout.

 Tips for Your Swimming Workout

 Intense endurance training causes your body to burn many calories and – as often desired – a lot of fat calories.
 But be careful: it also burns a large number of carbohydrate calories.

 This is significant because our body only has a limited number of carbohydrates available to burn (in contrast to fat).
 They are stored in the form of glycogen.
-When your stores are empty, your body sends out a signal immediately.
+When your glycogen stores are empty, your body sends out a signal immediately.
 How do you know?
 You get hungry.
-So, make sure that you eat a balanced mix of foods before and after your swimming training.
+So, make sure that you eat a balanced mix of foods before and after your swimming workout.
 If you want to burn more fat than carbs, you should train longer and at a lower intensity.
 This is known as extensive endurance.

 - Benefits of extensive endurance: You won’t feel hungry right after your workout.
 Plus, it burns off more fat proportionately.